 Gurko Street is one of the most beautiful and picturesque areas and is another place to walk around and take in the architecture and ‘feel’ of the city.

-There are many important monuments to find around the city, the most popular are; Mother of Bulgaria, Asenevci, Hristo Zavera, vasil Levski, Todor Pickolo and Monument of Independence.
+There are many important monuments to find around the city, the most popular are; Mother of Bulgaria War Memorial, Monument of the Assen Dynasty, Velchova Zavera, Vasil Levski, Nikola Piccolo, Hanged Rebels Memorial and Monument of Independence.

 It has many bridges and they are a feature of the city.
 Stambovo Bridge was built in a dramatic arch style, which was designed by an Italian architect.
-Bishops (Vladishkis) Bridge is the oldest in the city, build around 1800 and there is also Kings Bridge which is also known as the ‘stone bridge’.
+Bishops (Vladishki) Bridge is the oldest in the city, build around 1674 and there is also Kings Bridge which is also known as the ‘stone bridge’.

 The Economic Region, which is important for the area, is spilt into 4 zones; Central, North, South and West.
-The main manufacturing and production is the making of plastic bags, a large brewery and a Pepsi plant, which provides necessary employment.
-Tourism is increasingly becoming the mayor industry for the city and is one that the whole region is finding ways to develop and increase, therefore the Municipality and local companies are always looking for investment and collaborations.
+The main manufacturing and production is the making of electronic parts, a large brewery and a Pepsi plant, medical equipment, clothes, wood furniture and plastic bags, which provides necessary employment.
+Tourism is increasingly becoming the major industry for the city and is one that the whole region is finding ways to develop and increase, therefore the Municipality and local companies are always looking for investment and collaborations.

 The city has many great café, bars and restaurants, plus quality accommodation too, so visitors are not short of places to stay, drink and eat.